eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* The Apache Ambari project intends to simplify the management of Apache Hadoop clusters using a web UI.
 It also integrates with other existing applications using Ambari REST APIs.
 		* The Apache Ambari project is aimed at making Hadoop management simpler by developing software for provisioning, managing, and monitoring Apache Hadoop clusters.
 Ambari provides an intuitive, easy-to-use Hadoop management web UI backed by its RESTful APIs.
 	- Spark
++ skill set:
+	- Modern databases like Cassandra, ElasticSearch, Redis, and Postgres.
+	- Frameworks like Django, Tornado and the PyData stack (e.g. Pandas).
+		* Django: Web framework for creating database-driven Websites
+		* Tornado: scalable, non-blocking web server and web application framework
+			+ for developing Web applications
+		* PyData
+			+ Pandas for data science
+	- Running Kafka, Storm, Spark in production atop massive data sets.
+	- Easy system management with Fabric and Chef.
+		* Chef:
+			+ Progress Chef (formerly Chef): configuration management tool
+		* Fabric.js, a Javascript HTML5 canvas library
+			+ Fabric OS, a firmware for Brocade Communications Systems's Fibre Channel switches
+	- Parse.ly's data engineering team already makes use of modern technologies like Python, Storm, Spark, Kafka, and Elasticsearch to analyze large datasets.
++ skill set:
+	- Building, maintaining and improving the modeling infrastructure using cutting edge tools including: Hadoop, PIG, Kafka, Flume, Ssamza, Zookeeper, PySpark, Elasticsearch, Python, Django
+		* PIG
+			+ Apache Pig: MapReduce programming tool for the Hadoop platform
+		* Kafka
+			+ Apache Kafka:
+				- open-source distributed event streaming platform for:
+					* high-performance data pipelines
+					* streaming analytics
+					* data integration
+					* mission-critical applications
+		* Flume
+			+ Apache Flune:
+				- service for collecting, aggregating, and moving large amounts of log data
+				- distributed, reliable, and available software for efficiently collecting, aggregating, and moving large amounts of log data
+				- simple and flexible architecture based on streaming data flows
+				- robust and fault tolerant with tunable reliability mechanisms, and failover and recovery mechanisms
+		* Ssamza
+			+ Apache Samza:
+				- build stateful applications that process data in real-time from multiple sources, such as:
+					* Apache Kafka
+				- near-realtime, asynchronous computational framework for stream processing
+				- provides fault tolerance, isolation, and stateful processing
+		* Zookeeper
+			+ Apache Zookeeper
+				- centralized service for maintaining configuration management information, naming, and providing distributed synchronization and group services.
+				- server for enabling highly reliable distributed coordination
+				- service for coordinating processes of distributed applications
+		* PySpark:
+			- Python API for Apache Spark
+			- real-time, large-scale data processing in distributed environments
+		* Django
+			- high-level Python Web framework for rapid development/prototyping and clean, pragmatic design
+			- follows the model-template-views (MTV) architectural pattern
+	- Learning how to build and maintain an ETL pipeline for scalability and stability.
+	- Supporting data analysis, mathematical modeling, machine learning and data mining for price testing and its optimization
+	- Explore and employ external data sets, finding them, adding them to the system, adjusting and reformatting/cleaning up so that they can be consumed by our infrastructure.
+Developing models and machine-based understanding of interactions between external datasets and client data.
 + You know your way around SQL-like databases (e.g. PostGres, Impala, Hive) and even better if have experience with Spark and other big data platforms.
 + skill set:
 	- Familiarity in data storage (e.g. MySQL, MyRocks, HBase, Memcached, Redis, etc), traffic handling (e.g. DNS, CDN, load balancing, etc) or infrastructure orchestration (Ansible, terraform, docker, Kubernetes, etc)